ait530/ait530.github.io/_pages/about.md

 ---
 layout: archive
-title: Welcome!
+title: Welcome to my website!
 permalink: /about/
 author_profile: true
 ---

 Hello!
-My name is Aaron, and I am an aspiring web developer currently enrolled at Northwestern University's Coding Bootcamp.
+My name is Aaron, and I am an aspiring web developer currently enrolled at Northwestern University's Full-Stack Web Development Boot Camp.
 Previously, I worked as a Research Assistant in a Molecular Biology Laboratory.
+In my free time, I enjoy running, reading, and coding side projects.

 [Check out my resume][resume]{:target="_blank"} or feel free to connect with me on [LinkedIn][linkedin]{:target="_blank"}.